 - Central Government and their entities

 Every program’s funding is crucial to its success, and on the first day of the launch event, the central government sanctioned $1733 billion for the program’s Phase I implementation in 21 states and UTs.

 On September 10th, PMMSY in Bihar received an investment of Rs.
 1390 crore, of which Rs.
-535 crore came from the central government.
+535 crores came from the central government.
 As a result, they set a target of producing an additional 3 tonnes of fish.
-The central government additionally authorised Rs 107 crore during the current fiscal year for some of the key elements, including:
+The central government additionally authorised Rs 107 crore during the current fiscal year for some of the critical elements, including:

 - The establishment of RAC (Re-circulatory System)

 - New ponds will be constructed for aquaculture